Moving to Poland?

-The apartment search is one of the biggest hurdles for expatriates moving to Poland.
-There are countless obstacles to overcome for foreigners when looking for accommodation, their only advantage being that they are usually willing to spend more on housing than the average Pole.
+The apartment search is one of the biggest hurdles for expats moving to Poland.
+There are some obstacles to overcome for foreigners when looking for accommodation, their only advantage being that they are usually willing to spend more on housing than the average Pole.
 Prepare to invest at least as much time searching for a place to live as you did searching for a job abroad.

-As personal connections are incredibly important as well, do not hesitate to activate your expat network or ask friends in Poland for their help.
+Personal connections are incredibly useful, so do not hesitate to activate your expat network or ask friends in Poland for their help.
 They may be your best resource in your search for long-term accommodation.
 If you do not speak Polish fluently yet, ask one of your Polish friends to tag along on the housing search.
 This will not only make communication easier, but it will also help you get a good deal.
-After all, many landlords raise their rent prices considerably when coming across a foreigner.
+After all, many landlords raise their rent prices when they deal with foreigners.

-One of the most important pieces of advice is that you should lower your standards for the housing search.
-Of course, nobody expects you to live in a shed throughout your stay in Poland.
-However, you should not hesitate to rent an apartment if it meets your basic expectations.
-Keep in mind that Polish apartments are rather small and don’t offer too many amenities.
+One of the most important pieces of advice for when you start your housing search is that you should be prepared to lower your standards.
+In comparison with other Western European countries, Poland has relatively low numbers of luxury apartments.
+You should therefore not hesitate to rent an apartment if it meets your basic expectations — Polish apartments tend to be rather small and don’t offer too many amenities.
 Before you sign the lease and move in, you should make sure that the plumbing and heating both work properly.

 Warsaw: The Place to Be as an Expat